stuartsierra/classpath-manager/README.md

 Caveats
 =======

+* Static class fields are shared among *all* applications.
+For Clojure, this means you have *one* global Clojure runtime.

 * Your main class runs in the same working directory as the Nailgun server process.

 * Your main class runs as the same user as the Nailgun server process.